-Ah, February.
-It’s peak midwinter and, at least in the majority of the U.S., the cold weather appears here to stay.
+Ah, peak winter.
 In all likelihood, you’re starting to grow weary of donning hats, gloves and parkas for even the most mundane tasks.
 Here’s the good news: we’re already over the hump.
 The days are already growing longer and if you look closely, the promise of spring is slowly bursting through the earth with tulips and crocus nubs peeking through.

 We’ve assembled a half dozen extraordinary destinations in the Northeast that’ll make you forget those winter blues and ignite your passion for impromptu travel.